AT&T Mobility: Misrepresentation of network technology

-Misrepresentation as 4G
+Misrepresentation as 4G (LTE)

 In 2011, following a similar change by T-Mobile USA, AT&T began marketing both its HSPA and HSPA+ services as "4G", and distributed phone software patches changing their network indicators to identify these services as such.
 With the ITU having expanded its definition of 4G to include HSPA+, AT&T decided to label 14 Mbit/s HSPA devices and service as HSPA+, and thus 4G.
 Standard HSPA service, however, never met 4G standards, nor are these HSPA devices (non-Evolved) actually capable of operating at HSPA+ speeds.
 Media outlets considered this branding to be deceptive.
 Concerns were also expressed over the possibility of confusion when actual 4G VoLTE networks were to be eventually deployed.